 Meet the MPs and peers taking part

-Eighteen members of parliament and two peers from across the political divide will be at the Start Line.
+Thirteen members of parliament and one peer from across the political divide will be at the Start Line.

-In total, 10 Labour MPs will be on the Start Line, as well as five Conservative MPs and three from the Liberal Democrats.
-Two members of the House of Lords will also be taking part.
+In total, five Labour MPs will be on the Start Line, as well as five Conservative MPs and three from the Liberal Democrats.
+One member of the House of Lords will also be taking part.

-From this year’s cohort, nine will be taking part in the TCS London Marathon for the first time as MPs, six from Labour: Calvin Bailey (Leyton and Wanstead), Chris Vince (Harlow), Jessica Toale(Bournemouth West), Josh MacAlister (Whitehaven and Workington), Rosie Wrighting (Kettering) and Zubir Ahmed (Glasgow South West).
+From this year’s cohort, six will be taking part in the TCS London Marathon for the first time as MPs, three from Labour: Calvin Bailey (Leyton and Wanstead), Chris Vince (Harlow), Josh MacAlister (Whitehaven and Workington).

 The other first-timers are Conservative MP Richard Holden (Basildon and Billericay) and two Liberal Democrat MPs: Wendy Chamberlain (North-East Fife) and Helen Morgan (North Shropshire).